 Our ability to generate revenue and achieve profitability depends on our ability, alone or with our collaboration partners, to successfully complete the development of, and obtain the regulatory approvals necessary to commercialize, our current and future product candidates.
 All of our product candidates are in the early stages of development.
 We do not anticipate generating revenues from product sales for at least the next several years, and we may never succeed in doing so.
-Our ability to generate future revenues from product sales depends heavily on our and our collaborators' success in:
+Our ability to generate future revenues from product sales depends heavily on our and our collaborators' and licensors' success in:

-- completing preclinical and clinical development of our product candidates and any required companion devices and identifying new product candidates; - seeking and obtaining regulatory and marketing approvals for product candidates for which we complete clinical trials; - launching and commercializing product candidates for which we obtain regulatory and marketing approval by establishing a sales, marketing and distribution infrastructure or, alternatively, collaborating with a commercialization partner; - obtaining and maintaining adequate coverage and reimbursement by government and third-party payors for our product candidates if and when approved; - maintaining and enhancing a sustainable, scalable, reproducible and transferable manufacturing process for our vectors and product candidates; - establishing and maintaining supply and manufacturing relationships with third parties that have the financial, operating and technical capabilities to provide adequate products and services, in both amount and quality, to support clinical development and the market demand for our product candidates, if and when approved; - obtaining an adequate level of market acceptance of our product candidates as a viable treatment option; - addressing any competing technological and market developments; - implementing additional internal systems and infrastructure, as needed; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter and performing our obligations in such collaborations; - obtaining, maintaining, protecting, enforcing and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; - avoiding and defending against third-party claims of interference or infringement; and - attracting, hiring and retaining qualified personnel.
+- completing preclinical and clinical development of our product candidates or product candidates incorporating our licensed capsids or other technologies and any required companion devices and identifying new product candidates; - seeking and obtaining regulatory and marketing approvals for product candidates for which we or they complete clinical trials;

+- launching and commercializing product candidates for which we or they obtain regulatory and marketing approval by establishing a sales, marketing and distribution infrastructure or, alternatively, collaborating with a commercialization partner; - obtaining and maintaining adequate coverage and reimbursement by government and third-party payors for our product candidates if and when approved; - maintaining and enhancing a sustainable, scalable, reproducible and transferable manufacturing process for our vectors and product candidates; - establishing and maintaining supply and manufacturing relationships with third parties that have the financial, operating and technical capabilities to provide adequate products and services, in both amount and quality, to support clinical development and the market demand for our or their product candidates, if and when approved; - obtaining an adequate level of market acceptance of our or their product candidates as a viable treatment option; - addressing any competing technological and market developments; - implementing additional internal systems and infrastructure, as needed; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter and performing our obligations in such collaborations; - obtaining, maintaining, protecting, enforcing and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; - avoiding and defending against third-party claims of interference or infringement; and - attracting, hiring and retaining qualified personnel.